American Airlines revises its policy for bringing pets and bags on flights

 Even with the new policy, however, traveling with a pet takes a lot of planning and research ahead of time, and many factors could prohibit Fido or Felix from being allowed into the cabin.
 For one thing, there is a maximum total number of pets allowed per cabin, which varies depending on the type of aircraft.

-On United, the total maximum of four pets is allowed in Economy class on the Airbus 319, while Economy on the Airbus 319 allows a total maximum of six pets.
-In all instances, individual passengers are allowed to bring a maximum of two pets in one single carrier.
+On United, the total maximum of two pets is allowed in Premium class on the Airbus 319, while Economy on the Airbus 319 allows a total maximum of four pets.
+In all instances, individual passengers are allowed to bring a maximum of two pets in one single pet carrier.

 Other U.S. airlines that allow pets on board include Delta, American, Southwest, Alaska and Frontier.
 On most, pet carriers count as carry-ons, according to the American Kennel Club.